tomas-kabrt/Write-ups/Phishing/Google_Translate_Phish.md

-# Phishing Campaign Google Translate Trick and IPFS hosting
+# Google Translate Trick Phishing Campaign and IPFS hosting

 I spotted a new phishing campaign targeting our publicly available email boxes with some techniques I've never seen before.
 Let's check what the bad guys prepared for us this time :)

-## Phishing email
+## Phishing Email

 ![Alt text](Data/email.png?raw=true "Email sample")